 Once you have received a verbal approval from your committee members that your proposal is ready to defend, you should schedule a hearing.

 Scheduling the hearing involves the following steps:

-- 1. Clear a date and time with the members of your committee. - At least three weeks before the hearing, request the proposed date and time of the hearing in a letter to the Director of the Ph.D.
+- 1. Clear a date, time, and modality with the members of your committee.
+The student and the dissertation committee can determine the modality of the defense (in-person, hybrid, remote)..
+A student electing a hybrid modality is strongly encouraged to partner with another student to assist with the zoom and related logistics. - 2.
+At least three weeks before the hearing, request the proposed date and time of the hearing in a letter to the Director of the Ph.D.
 Program (see Appendix 4).
 Please send letter as an email attachment and also attach an electronic copy of your abstract, which has been approved by your chair.
 Hearings may not proceed without approval by the program. - 3.
 Provide one electronic copy of your proposal and abstract to all members of your committee and the Ph.D.
-Program Office at least two weeks prior to the hearing, - Proposal hearings are academic events.
+Program Office at least two weeks prior to the hearing, - 4.
+Proposal hearings are academic events.
 Please do not provide refreshments for the committee and guests during your hearing.
 Food can be shared after the hearing has concluded - All proposals (version submitted two weeks prior to the hearing) are included in the online proposal library unless the PhD Program Office is notified otherwise by the student.